Naidanzheng/Homework-2/README.md

 3. Which group of customers is most likely to respond to our current campaign?

 ## Motivation & Background
 Traditional retailers are competing to change e-commerce.
 The consumption behavior of online consumers has become traceable due to the Internet, and a great deal of consumption data has been generated.
 All electronic retailers face challenges as to how to use this information to mine valuable business data.
+I am very interested in this topic because my family has a small business, so I hope to earn experience and to use these skills in my family business and future work.